Cupra Leon review

 Weaknesses

-There are not that many hot hatches left to choose from these days, and while an entry-level Cupra Leon 1.5 V1 isn’t the most entertaining option, it does at least look sportier than most hatchbacks while remaining affordable to buy and fuel.
+There are not that many hot hatches left to choose from these days, and while the entry-level Cupra Leon 1.5 V1 isn’t the most entertaining option, it does at least look sportier than most hatchbacks while remaining affordable to buy and fuel.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here